The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: 0 Introduction

 As this clearly forces local-compactness of $G$ (see Lemma 1 below), for the more general context we weaken the `complementing right-sided property' to hold only \textit{selectively}: on a subset of $B_{\delta }$ of the form

 (cf. $B_{\delta }^{\Delta }(\mu )$ in \S 2).
-This turns attention to refining the topology of $G$ via the metrics
+This turns attention to refining the topology $\mathcal{T}_{d}$ of $G$ via the metrics

-determined in Theorem 5 below, aiming at an interior-points property relative to the finer topology.
+(for a family of sets $K\in \mathcal{K}_{+}(\mu )$ -- cf. the Struble sampler of \S 5), determined in Theorem 5 below, aiming at a relative-interior-points property in the finer topology, the theme of the companion paper [BinO8], cf. \S 8.2.
 See (in addition to Theorem SW above) Kemperman [Kem] (cf. [Kuc, Lemma 3.7.2], [BinO1, Th.
 K], [BinO5, Th.
 1(iv)]).